lymphoidcell/java-lecture/leetcode/array/1. Two Sum/TwoSum.md

 > **Input:** nums = [3, 3], target = 6
 > **Output:** [0, 1]

+Can the solution come up with an algorithm that is less than O(n2) time complexity?

 **Constraints:**
 ```math
 2 <= nums.length <= 10^4